 - Smaller handle to provide better weight dispersion for the drill

 - The drill contains an adjustable clutch with 16 settings

 - It does not have a battery-life meter

 The Black+Decker LDX120C cordless drill has a 3/8 inch chuck size and an 11 position clutch system.
 The 11 position clutch makes the cordless drill perfect for wood and metal drilling while still carrying out screw-driving functions.
 It is powered by a 1500W motor that runs on a 20V lithium ion battery.

 It carries a double-ended bit and the torque setting simply works by rotating a ring for different results.
 It has a smaller-sized handle to ensure people with very small hands can still use the drill comfortably.
 Flats-shaped battery packs also add onto the ergonomic handling and mounting screws located at right angles.

 - The flatter battery pack makes the drill smaller and lighter than older drills

-- It contains a LED light that shines the areas to be drilled
+- Contains a LED light that shines the areas to be drilled

-- It can free-stand when placed on the battery base
+- Free-stand when placed on the battery base

 - It gets a little hot when used for a long time